param-khakhar/param-khakhar.github.io/quotes.md

 Here, I'd like to share some of the quotes which I encountered throughout my readings and also as an advice by the elders.

+> Use money to gain control over your time, because not having control of your time is such a powerful and universal drag on happiness.
+The ability to do what you want, when you want, with who you want, for as long as you want to, pays the highest dividend that exists in finance.
+>
+> <footer>The Psychology of Money, <strong></strong>Morgan Housel</footer>

 > Every individual is a puzzle of needs.
 Be the missing piece, and they'll give you everything.
 >
 > <footer>Dialogue in the movie, <strong>Red Sparrow</strong></footer>